Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 What was the biggest toy of 1971?

-Weebles are the strongest-supported choice for #1 because they debuted in 1971 and quickly became one of the decade’s most recognizable preschool toy lines.
+Weebles are the strongest editorial choice for the #1 toy of 1971 because they combined instant physical play, preschool character appeal and one of the most memorable toy slogans of the decade.

 Was there an official annual toy chart for 1971?

-Why are older toys like Barbie and Hot Wheels still ranked so high?
+Why are older toys such as Barbie and Hot Wheels ranked so high?

-Because this series ranks the biggest toys shaping the year, not just toys that debuted in that year.
-By 1971, Barbie and Hot Wheels were already major category powers.
+The list ranks the toys that shaped the 1971 season, not only toys that debuted that year.
+Barbie and Hot Wheels were already major toy-box systems with enormous shelf presence.

 Get the Weekly Gen X Drop